 As the only publicly traded Canadian real estate entity focused on owning automotive dealership properties, the REIT provides a unique opportunity for automotive dealership owners to monetize the real estate underlying their dealerships while retaining ownership and control of their core automotive dealership businesses.
 This provides dealership owners with liquidity to advance their individual strategic objectives, whether it be succession planning, directly investing in upgrading their dealerships, or facilitating acquisitions in this period of industry consolidation.
 The Canadian automotive dealership industry is highly fragmented, and the REIT expects continued consolidation over the mid to long term due to increased industry sophistication and growing capital requirements for owner operators, which encourages them to pursue increased economies of scale.
-In 2020, the REIT expects that the pace of consolidation will significantly decrease due to the COVID-19 pandemic and the related economic uncertainty.
+For the remainder of 2020 and into 2021, the REIT currently expects that the pace of industry consolidation will significantly decrease due to the COVID-19 pandemic and the related economic uncertainty.
 The REIT is focused on preserving its strong liquidity position in this current environment.

-As at June 30, 2020, the REIT is in a strong liquidity position with a Debt to GBV of 44.4%, \$75,000 of undrawn Credit Facilities, cash on hand of \$3,750 and eight unencumbered properties with an aggregate value of \$128,000.
-The past five months have seen unusual volatility in the financial markets.
-It is premature for management to quantify the impact that COVID-19 will have on the cost and availability of debt and equity capital to the REIT.
-Management and the Trustees are closely monitoring the impact of the COVID-19 pandemic on the REIT's business and the business of the REIT's tenants, and will continue to prudently manage the REIT's available resources during this period of economic uncertainty.
+As at September 30, 2020, the REIT is in a strong liquidity position with a Debt to GBV of 44.8%, \$60,600 of undrawn Credit Facilities, cash on hand of \$432 and nine unencumbered properties with an aggregate value of \$141,720.
+The past five months have seen unusual volatility in the financial markets and it is premature for Management to quantify the impact that COVID-19 will have on the cost and availability of debt and equity capital to the REIT.
+Management and the Trustees are closely monitoring the impact of the COVID-19 pandemic on the REIT's business and the business of the

+REIT's tenants, and will continue to prudently manage the REIT's available resources during this period of economic uncertainty.
 Management has also proactively raised its level of preparedness planning to adapt more quickly should risk levels rise and will continue to monitor and adjust its business continuity and other plans as the COVID-19 pandemic continues to evolve.